 Land use statistics

 This article presents statistical data on land use within the European Union (EU).
-The data were gathered as part of the land use/cover area frame survey (LUCAS) undertaken between March and October 2015.
-LUCAS is the largest harmonised land field survey implemented in the EU.
+The data were gathered as part of the land use/cover area frame survey (LUCAS) undertaken between March and November 2018.
+LUCAS is the largest harmonized land field survey implemented in the EU.

 Land is the basis for most biological and human activities on the Earth.
 Agriculture, forestry, industry, transport, housing and other services use land as a natural and/or an economic resource.
 Land is also an integral part of ecosystems and indispensable for biodiversity and the carbon cycle.
 Land can be divided into two interlinked concepts: